Digital Marketing Manager Carl Banks explains how a properly executed PPC campaign can be vital to seeing conversions and ROI.

 Google does a great job of serving your ads to the right people based on your campaign objectives, but you can help the algorithm avoid finding the wrong people by building a strong set of negative keywords.
 You should see an improvement in your campaign’s performance, and this will prevent you spending your money in the wrong areas.

 Following these simple tips can help to ensure that your PPC campaigns are on the right track – none of the above should take a huge amount of your time.
 You can also easily include them within your daily campaign checks.
-If you’re struggling with your existing PPC campaigns or not sure where to start, get in touch with us today and see how we can help you transform your brand.
+If you’re struggling with your existing PPC campaigns or not sure where to start, get in touch with our Digital Marketing team today and see how we can help you transform your brand.